ibm-cloud-docs/EventStreams/eventstreams085.md

 The Enterprise plan is appropriate if data isolation, guaranteed performance, and increased retention are important considerations.
 The Enterprise plan offers exclusive access to a dedicated {{site.data.keyword.messagehub}} cluster.

+## Classic plan

+The Classic plan is appropriate if you require event ingest and distribution capabilities but do not require any additional benefits of the Enterprise or Standard plans.
+The Classic plan offers shared access to a multi-tenant {{site.data.keyword.messagehub}} cluster.

-## What's supported by the Standard and Enterprise plans
+## What's supported by the Standard, Enterprise and Classic plans

 The following table summarizes what is supported by the plans: